Devils goaltender Keith Kinkaid will live out a childhood dream on Monday night.

 After a scoreless overtime period, the Blackhawks tallied the only two goals in the shootout en route to the victory.

 Links: AP recap | Box Score

-What’s Next: The Devils return home to play the Wild on Tuesday night at 7:00.
+What’s Next: The Devils travel to Philadelphia to play the Flyers on Thursday at 7.